Sup2point0/pycobytes/edu.md

   - So plan *pragmatically* rather than programmatically.
 - Sometimes, it pays to have a little faith.
   - That said, leaving stuff until the last minute really isn’t fun.
+- Committing to a weekly schedule is HARD.
+- Not wanting to get things wrong is a pretty damn effective incentive to go do your own research.
+  - I’ve deepened my understanding of Python more than I expected just through all this additional research!

 <br>